mortalis13/Emmet-CSS-For-Ace-Editor/README.md

 # emmet-for-ace-css
-Emmet script for Ace editor CSS only mode
+Emmet script for Ace editor CSS mode in Wordpress.
 It's taken from the [emmet-core](https://github.com/cloud9ide/emmet-core) repository and then reduced to use in Wordpress.
 The Underscore definition was removed because Wordpress load the library.
 All snippets except CSS were removed too.